ivandorte/eo-notebooks-apps/README.md

 - [Sentinel 2 Bands and Combinations](https://gisgeography.com/sentinel-2-bands-combinations/)
 - [List of band combinations in Sentinel 2](https://giscrack.com/list-of-band-combinations-in-sentinel-2a/)

+### ToDo

+- [ ] Add a widget to select a pixel from the right image and a FloatPanel to show its spectral signature.

 ### Set up

 To run this dashboard you will need to do the following steps:

 1. Git clone this repository: